lukaspustina/docker-network-demo/README.md

 The demo is controlled by a `Makefile`.
 Please have a look at this `Makefile` to see the different Docker commands used.
 Also have a look at the `Dockerfile`s used to build the Docker images in `mongodb/Dockerfile` and `webserver/Dockerfile`.

-Have fun with lightweight virtual machines made simple with Docker and feel free to contact me _for any questions or comments_.
+Have fun with lightweight virtual machines made simple with Docker and feel free to contact me for any questions or comments.

 ## Prerequisites ##